2019 season Sporting Regulations for the 2020 Sunoco 240 Challenge

-The prize for the 2018 Sunoco 240 Challenge is a fully sponsored drive in a GS (Grand Sport) sports car in the 2019 4-hour Friday sports car race held at Rolex 24 At Daytona race weekend for the highest-scoring racer competing in one of the qualifying Series or Championships during the 2018 race season.
+The prize for the 2019 season Sunoco 240 Challenge is a fully sponsored drive in a GS (Grand Sport) sports car in the 2020 4-hour Friday sports car race held at Rolex 24 At Daytona race weekend for the highest-scoring racer competing in one of the qualifying Series or Championships during the 2019 race season.

 1.2 Sole Authority